poben2002/helloandroid/README.md

     * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

 When you turn in the homework in Canvas, put in the link to your GitHub repo.

+* Extra Credit:
+Developer Option: Pointer location
+The pointer location is a debugging feature that displays information about touch events on the device's screen.
+It gives real-time information regarding the movement, position and other details of touch events on the device.
+This can be useful this quarter when I need to troubleshoot and debug touch-related issues in a app and understand information about how touch events are being processed by the device.
+This is also useful for inspecting UI elements visually and testing how the apps respond to multiple touch points.